Elissa Slotkin: 2020

 Slotkin was reelected with 50.9% of the vote, defeating Republican Paul Junge.

 At a Jewish Democratic conference in July 2019, Slotkin accused the Republican Party of using opposition to antisemitism as a strategy to bring the Jewish community into their fold.
 She argued that Republicans were not primarily seeking Jewish votes, because "we are a relatively small community", but rather aiming to "sway" the community's donors.
 Republican Jewish leadership criticized her remarks.
 In 2019, Slotkin held several town halls about her decision to vote in favor of President Donald Trump's impeachment.
 The meetings drew hundreds of protesters and received nationwide media coverage.

 Slotkin adapted to campaigning during the COVID-19 pandemic by holding campaign events both virtually and socially distanced with contactless door canvassing and by running advertisements on gasoline pumps.

 2022

 Due to redistricting, Slotkin's district was renumbered as the 7th district.
 She defeated Republican nominee Tom Barrett with 51.5% of the vote to Barrett's 46.5%.
 The general election was the most expensive U.S. House race of 2022, with Slotkin raising $9.8 million.

 Slotkin criticized Barrett's stance on abortion, specifically his statement that he is "100% pro-life, no exceptions".
 She also criticized his multiple votes against incentives for a new General Motors electric vehicle battery plant in Delta Township.
-During the campaign, Slotkin signed a seven-month lease on a condominium in Lansing, Michigan.
-The condo's owner was a donor to Slotkin's campaign, but the campaign said the lease was at fair market rate.
 After the election and before her February 2023 divorce, Slotkin moved back to her family farm in Holly, in Michigan's 9th congressional district.

 Slotkin attributed her 2022 victory to "losing better" in the district's Republican-leaning areas.
 She described her district as "pro-life" and said that, while she ran one pro-choice ad, she ran four on the economy.